 The public records section deals with any judgments, tax liens, bankruptcies, or other public records available about you at the county, state, and federal levels.
 You’re likely to be very familiar with these particulars because they often involve court appearances, lawyers, paperwork, bureaucracy, and other headaches.

 Any of these items will have an enormous impact on your credit score and stay on your credit report for seven years or more.
 So make sure that all the information here is correct.
-Otherwise, you’ll have unnecessary damage done to your credit.
+Otherwise, you’ll have unnecessary damage done to your credit history.

 What information ISN’T on your credit report?